 To check yourself for the condition, squeeze the lower two-thirds of your lower leg, including the shin bone and the surrounding muscular structure.

-If you feel any pain or bumps and lumps all along the bone, you’re positive.
+You’re positive if you feel pain, bumps, or lumps all along the bone.

 In extreme cases, shin splints can become so bad that’s impossible to even stand or walk on the injured limb without experiencing excruciating pain.